Event Description

 RELAY TEAMS

-The captain purchases the registration for the team and is then responsible for collecting team fees.
-Relay teams can be 2-5 people running.
+Relay teams can be 2-5 people.
 A relay runner MUST complete the full loop back to the start/finish.
-If a runner on a relay team starts the loop and is unable to continue, the team with be DNF.
-The only place that an exchange can be made is at the Start/FInish.
-There is no order in how you must complete those loops or how many loops each member of your team needs to do.
-Runners can change the order or number of loops per runner registered on their team as desired.
-No substitutions are allowed by non-team runners (including solo or other teams’ runners).
+If a runner on a relay team starts the loop and is unable to continue, the team will be a DNF.
+The only place that an exchange can be made is at the Start/Finish in the transition area.

-SAFETY WARNING
+SAFETY WARNING AND NOTES

 Pre-Race Heat Training Advice, Tips, and Medical Plan

 In the event of an emergency, you should dial 911, alert other runners/race staff, and alert the race director to provide further instruction and communication with emergency services.
 If you dial 911 you must notify the race director as soon as possible.
+Take note of your location on the course, there will be kilometer markers 1-9, and note the bib number of the participant (at minimum).

-We have some AMAZING ultrarunning volunteers that will be at the aid stations, guys and gals that have run tons of ultras, 100 miler races, and beyond.
+We have some AMAZING ultra-running volunteers that will be at the aid stations, guys and gals that have run tons of ultras, 100 miler races, and beyond.
 They want to help you.
 And these amazing volunteers might just be your best friend when the race is over.

 Short Distance Solo and Relay Runners - Yes you, running 10k loops, we have seen year after year that a majority of our medical issues come not from the ultra runners, but from the shorter distance runners and relay runners who simply “go out too hot”.
 The heat you generate, internal temperature, and exertion level are higher amongst these runners so an extra word of caution for those runners to pace themselves.
 This is not the race to be a hero.

-2. Cotton shirts will help to keep moisture against your skin instead of away from it.
+Clothing: Cotton shirts will help to keep moisture against your skin instead of away from it.
 While most people think cotton is the devil because it chafes, it can help to keep moisture against the skin while you're in the sun.
 Your sweat will actually help to cool you.
 As the sun sets maybe toss on a tech shirt and change back to cotton when you start to get hot again.

-Check out a few links below on heat training and how to stay cool.
+Check out a few links below on heat training and how to stay cool:

 Weather or other incidents: In the event of lightning, storms, or other unplanned dangerous conditions the Race Director may delay/pause/cancel the event.